TO SPEAK TO A SOLICITOR CALL 01-8272888

 Accidents at work occur in many different workplace settings including construction sites, motoring incidents, restaurant kitchens and even in moderately low risk environments such as offices.

-If you suffer injury through an accident at work and if there was a ‘liable party’ other than yourself (e.g. your employer), you may be able to make a claim against your employer (most often against the latter’s insurers) and/or against related liable parties.
+When someones suffers injury through an accident at work and if there was a ‘liable party’ other than the victim (e.g. the employer), a claim can be made against an employer (most often against the latter’s insurers) and/or against related liable parties.

 Claims can be made by victims of workplace accidents for;

-- Compensation for the injury (known as general damages)
+- Recompense for the injury including pain and sufferring (known as general damages)

 - Loss of earnings